 3. Using VBA Code

-While we are working on large-scale calculations, there may be some phases where we need to go full screen and then return back to it to show visual differences.
+While we are working on large-scale calculations, there may be some phases where we need to go full screen and then return to it to show visual differences.
 Usually, VBA is used to do such large-scale calculations.
-So here we will learn the steps to exit full screen mode with VBA in Excel.
+So here we will learn the steps to exit full-screen mode with VBA in Excel.

 - Secondly, we will select Insert and then select Module in that window.
 A tab will appear where we will write our visual basic code.

 - Thirdly we will copy-paste the following code in the tab.
-Here we have given the code of entering full screen as well for better understanding.
+Here we have also given the code for entering the full screen for better understanding.

 Sub Exit_Full_Screen() Application.DisplayFullScreen = False End Sub Sub Enter_Full_Screen() Application.DisplayFullScreen = True End Sub

 - Furthermore, we will press Ctrl+S to save the code.
 We need to save the file as an Excel Macro-Enabled Workbook (*xlsm).

 - After pressing Ctrl+S a dialog box will appear confirming that we want to save as the expected file format.
 We will save it as an XLSX file and save it.